 How Is the Video Interview Market Changing in 2026?

 Two acquisitions in late 2025 reshaped the competitive landscape.
 Zoom acquired BrightHire in December 2025, folding interview intelligence into its Workplace platform.
 Separately, Radancy acquired myInterview in September 2025, absorbing its AI video screening into a broader talent acquisition suite.
-Both moves signal that standalone video interviewing is consolidating into larger platforms.
+Both moves signal that standalone video interviewing is consolidating into larger suites.

 Candidates Who Prefer Video Interviews by Sector